allan-pg/portfolio-projects/README.md

 # portfolio-projects
+## Data cleanin an exploration in mysql

-This repository contains files to projects that i have done.
+This repository contains files to projects that i have done in mysql.
+This includes
+* Date and time functions in mysql
+* String functions
+* Different ways of removing duplicate data
+* views in my sql
+* Data cleaning in mysql
 Please feel free to make use of them and find your own insights.